alphagov/gsp/docs/gds-supported-platform/resizing-persistent-volumes.md

    through sandbox via the full release process to make sure we haven't broken anything before going to the Verify cluster.

-1. Pods in StatefulSets each have a volume.
-For Kubernetes to be able to resize the volumes, we need to detach them from the pods, by destroying the StatefulSet.

-   You should destroy the StatefulSet when the Concourse release pipeline starts to fail.
+1. You should destroy the StatefulSet when the Concourse release pipeline starts to fail.
 You will see an error message similar to:

     > The StatefulSet “gsp-concourse-worker” is invalid: spec:
     > Forbidden: updates to statefulset spec for fields other than